2/19/2025

 Jay Allison

-Yeah, the other thing we have managed the wells a little different, you know, each well is like a prototype and we learn how to manage all the wells.
-You know, we go back and we preview what circle M looked like, what we could do or didn't do and how well it's performed.
-And I think, you know, Dan wants to comment on just well management.
-We're getting better and better and better, which is a learning curve from having the 18 wells.
+Yeah, the other thing, we have managed the wells a little different.
+You know, each well is like a prototype, and we learn how to manage all the wells.
+You know, we go back and we preview what Circle M looked like, what we could do or didn't do, and how well it's performed.
+And I think, you know, Dan, if you want to comment on just, well, management, we're getting better and better and better, which is a learning curve from having the 18 wells.

 speaker